matthewaubert/blog-api/README.md

 ### Partially update a resource instance

 Making a `PATCH` request on an API endpoint with a resource ID or slug will make a partial update on the resource instance with the matching ID or slug, using the fields supplied in the `body` of the request, and then return the updated resource instance.
 You may update any number of fields.

+In the case of a User resource instance, a new JWT will be issued in the successful response.

+You may not update a User resource instance's `isVerified` or `isAdmin` attributes in this way. `isVerified` can only be changed via the `/api/verification` endpoint.

 e.g. `PATCH /api/posts/662ab91421be18d008e14500` with the following body
 ```json